“References available upon request.”

 So, chances are they’re going to call one of yours, at a minimum.

 Don’t fret, though, it’s a good sign if they do.

-See, the bulk of employers contact references on a resume (or a separate document) when you make the shortlist.
-Often, only when they’re about to send you an offer.
+See, the bulk of employers do contact references on a resume (or a separate document) when you make the shortlist.
+It’s a common thing that happens when they’re about to send you an offer.